Dudukun/AirBnB_clone/web_static/README.md

-Write an HTML page that displays a header, footer, a filters box with dropdown and results.
+Write an HTML page that displays a header, a footer, a filter box (dropdown list) and the result of the search.